 I am not obliged to enroll as a doctoral researcher.
 Are there any disadvantages for my doctorate if I do not enroll?

 I enrolled voluntarily.
 Can I revoke my decision to enroll?

 Yes.
 If you do not wish to remain enrolled and the conditions for an exemption are fulfilled, you can refrain from re-enrolling the next semester.
-A proper disenrollment is additionally required.
+Please note, that a proper disenrollment is additionally required.
 Other information regarding the topic of becoming unenrolled can be found ▶ here.

 Please note that in this case, your affiliation with your status group can change as you had decided on entering the status group of doctoral researchers upon enrollment.
 Enrollment cannot be revoked during the semester.